ERS-HCL/rest-yaml-test/README.md

-Test your REST API without writing any script.
-Define your test cases in simple YAML format and run.
+Test your REST API without writing any script in any language.
+This test framework lets you write your test cases in in simple YAML format.
+Currently only json response is supported.
+We use JsonPath and JsonUnit and Java regular expression libraries to provide you simple and elegant way of validating your json response.
+You can select a portion of http json response by JsonPath expression and regular expression then validate it with JsonUnit.
+You can also combine multiple JsonPath expressions and regular expressions in a Unix like pipe fashion to precisely select subset of json response and then validate it.

 Read below simple example.

 ```
 ---
+testGroup:
+- name: Simple test group
   tests:
   - name: simple test
     request: # Define http request parameters e.g. uri, method, cookie, header